Research Policy Handbook

 1. Faculty and Investigators

-All Faculty, as well as Staff and Postdoctoral Scholars who are Investigators, must disclose their Outside Professional Activities (excluding Professional Service) and all Financial Interests, including the Financial Interests of their spouse/domestic partner or dependent children, that would reasonably appear to be related to their Stanford.
+All Faculty, as well as Staff and Postdoctoral Scholars who are Investigators, must disclose their Outside Professional Activities (excluding Professional Service) and all Financial Interests, including the Financial Interests of their spouse/domestic partner or dependent children, that would reasonably appear to be related to their Stanford responsibilities.
 Such disclosures must be made through the Outside Professional Activities Reporting Dashboard (OPACS) at the following times:

 • upon hire,